jdiehll/correcTIR/README.md

 For image-based processing, the distance between the temperature measurement instrument and the region(s) of interest must be specified.
 You can provide this information using one of two methods:

-* Point Cloud Projection: For more precise distance corrections, you can supply a point cloud (.csv) containing the distance **(in meters)** of each pixel from the camera within its field of view (FOV).
+* Point Cloud Projection: For more precise distance corrections, you can supply a point distance (.csv) containing the distance **(in meters)** of each pixel from the camera within its field of view (FOV).
+For guidance on how to make this distance map using structure from motion, see Aubrecht et al. (2016).

 Example: If your thermal camera has a resolution of 480 × 640 pixels, your point cloud .csv should contain 480 rows and 640 columns, with each cell representing the distance (in meters) from the camera to that pixel.
 Example files can be found in the "Test Data" folder.